Robert A. Hill (historian): Other literary work

 Hill has also compiled volumes of other notable documents and publications, including The Black Man Magazine, edited by Marcus Garvey (New York: Kraus Reprint Co., 1977); The Crusader, edited by Cyril V. Briggs (New York: Garland Publishers, 1987); George S. Schuyler's Black Empire (Ithaca, N.Y.: Northeastern University Press, 1991) and Ethiopian Stories (Ithaca, N.Y.: Northeastern University Press, 1994); and The FBI's RACON: Racial Conditions in the United States during World War II (Boston: Northeastern University Press, 1995).

 Hill is internationally recognised as a leading authority on Garvey as well as the history of the Garvey movement.
 He also served on several advisory committees.
 He was guest curator of the National Endowment for the Humanities-funded Marcus Garvey Centenary Exhibition at the Schomburg Center for Research in Black Culture of New York Public Library, and was an advisor to the Jamaican government on its Garvey centennial.

 Having been a personal friend of Walter Rodney — they travelled together to attend the Congress of Black Writers in Montreal, Quebec, Canada, in October 1968 and worked together at the Institute of the Black World — Hill edited and wrote the foreword to Walter Rodney Speaks: The Making of an African Intellectual.

 Since 1989, Hill has been literary executor for the estate of C. L. R. James.

 Hill was executive consultant for the 2001 PBS film Marcus Garvey: Look for Me in the Whirlwind.

 Archives

 The Robert A. Hill Papers, 1933–2001, are held in the Archival Collections of Columbia University Libraries.

 Guide to the Robert A. Hill Collection, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 Awards

-Awards Hill has received include the Lyman H. Butterfield Award for Distinguished Contribution to Documentary Editing (1992), the Miriam Matthews Award for Outstanding Contribution to the African American Community, the Carter G. Woodson Award for Black History, and the Gold Musgrave Medal of the Institute of Jamaica for Distinguished Contribution to History.
+Awards that Hill has received include the Lyman H. Butterfield Award for Distinguished Contribution to Documentary Editing (1992), the Miriam Matthews Award for Outstanding Contribution to the African American Community, the Carter G. Woodson Award for Black History, and the Gold Musgrave Medal of the Institute of Jamaica for Distinguished Contribution to History.

 In 2017, Hill received an honorary doctorate from the University of Toronto.
 The citation described him as "the world’s leading authority on the transnational influence and intellectual currents of Pan Africanism".